Why Customer Experience Matters

 Loyal, satisfied customers also contribute to business growth through word-of-mouth referrals.
 They become genuine brand ambassadors who happily recommend you within their networks.
 So, in many ways, CX excellence fuels growth by generating more sales and lowering acquisition costs.

-The influence of customer experience on revenue
+How customer experience affects revenue

 Likewise, multiple studies reveal a direct correlation between customer satisfaction and increased sales revenue.
 McKinsey found that companies that grow faster drive 40% more of their revenue from personalisation than their slower-growing counterparts.
 That's massive!